 How to get there: 3 hour drive south from Sydney

-3. Royal National Park
+Royal National Park

-This trip is best done by renting a car for a weekend and staying at a B&B that has enough amenities and beautiful landscapes to make you forget all about the stresses of city life, or you could opt to camp on the Kangaroo River.
+This trip is best done by renting a car for a weekend and staying at a B&B or Airbnb that has enough amenities and beautiful landscapes to make you forget all about the stresses of city life, or you could opt to camp on the Kangaroo River.

 How to get there: 2 hour drive south of Sydney